Sefiraat/Networks/README.md

 ## Power

 The Network Capacitor will accept energy in from the EnergyNet and will store it.
 Any connected Network machine can use this power when required.
-Total network power can be seen using the Network Power Display
+Total network power can be seen using the Network Power Display.

+A Network Power Outlet can take power from within the network and output it to an adjacent EnergyNet machine.

+## Wireless Item Transfer

+The Network Transmitter will take matching items from the network and will send it to a linked Network Receiver.
+The receiver will accept the item and will try to send it into its own Network.

 ## Autocrafting!